-This patient information on Scabies is provided by John L. Meisenheimer, M.D. a board certified Dermatologist and skin care specialist based in Orlando, Florida.
+This patient information on Orlando SCABIES Skin Treatments is provided by John L. Meisenheimer, M.D. a board certified Dermatologist and skin care specialist based in Orlando, Florida.
 This information is not intended as a substitute for the medical advice or treatment of a dermatologist or other physician.

 What is it?
 Scabies is a very common infestation of the skin.
 In general terms this disorder is known as "the seven year itch".
 It can occur at any age, but it is more frequently seen in families with young children.
 Nursing homes frequently have problems with scabies.
 Typically it appears as small, intensely itchy, red bumps on the skin.
 The itching is often worse at night.